bimlas/howto-distraction-free-desktop-workspace-for-developers/README.md

 ### Separate browser windows instead of tabs

 If you already have a filterable list of windows, there is no need to continue searching among the tabs within the browser.
 It is simpler to view each browser page in a separate window and search for the tab name in the window list.
 The creators of Chrome also recognized that it is easier to search for tabs textually (https://blog.google/products/chrome/search-your-tabs-bookmarks-and-history-in-the-chrome-address-bar/), but with a general window filtering feature, you can use this functionality with any browser.
-If you only want to search among the browser tabs and exclude other applications, start by filtering based on a partial match of the browser's name (e.g., for Chrome, use 'chr').
+If you only want to search among the browser tabs and exclude other applications, start by filtering based on a partial match of the browser's name (e.g., for Chrome, use `chr`).
 You don't need to worry about resource consumption because having two separate browser windows requires only slightly more resources than having two tabs.

 To open a link in a new tab, you need to click on it with the middle mouse button.
 If you want to open it in a new window, use the `Ctrl+Shift+LeftClick` combination.
 To open a new, empty tab, you can use the `Ctrl+T` combination, and for opening a new window, you can use `Ctrl+N`.
 There are browser extensions available that automatically open every link in a new window, but they don't always work with different Chromium-based browsers (Vivaldi, Brave, Edge, etc.), so I do not recommend them.